munificent/craftinginterpreters/book/a-virtual-machine.md

 </aside>

-Alas, the fastest solutions require either non-standard extensions to C, or hand-written assembly code.
+Alas, the fastest solutions require either non-standard extensions to C, or handwritten assembly code.
 For clox, we'll keep it simple.
 Just like our disassembler, we have a single giant `switch` statement with a case for each opcode.
 The body of each case implements that opcode's behavior.

-So far, we only handle a single instruction, `OP_RETURN`, and the only thing it does is exit the loop entirely.
+So far, we handle only a single instruction, `OP_RETURN`, and the only thing it does is exit the loop entirely.
 Eventually, that instruction will be used to return from the current Lox function, but we don't have functions yet, so we'll repurpose it temporarily to end the execution.